gvwilson/sensibleadventures/bookster/bookster.md

 the bosun said sternly, grabbing Gaeston's sleeve.
 "Just hold on.
 It isn't *his* fault."

-"What the hells was my boy doing down by *your* place?"
+"What the hells was my boy doing down by your place?"
 Gaeston demanded.

 "Never mind that," the bosun ordered.
-"Get your climbing gear.
-Laeuc, Donaien–everyone, get rigged and get moving."
-With a speed born of many late-night searches for missing goats, the bosun quickly organized a search party.
+"Laeuc, Donaien–everyone, get your climbing gear and get moving."
+With a speed born of many late-night searches for missing goats, the townspeople quickly organized a search party.

 Erileine stood silently beside her mother, forgotten in the rush.
 She